Gradient-based optimization of scatterer arrangements based on the T-matrix method: Introduction

 Formulating tools for scientific computations in an automatically differentiable manner requires dedicated effort and careful implementation.
 In essence, every elementary function needs to be formulated as differentiable, something which poses challenges.
 Nevertheless, with the appreciation that gradient information is key to inverse design in high-dimensional parameter spaces, multiple efforts have been dedicated to formulating various methods that solve Maxwell's equations in an automatically differentiable manner.
 These include general-purpose full-wave Maxwell solvers, such as the finite-difference time-domain (FDTD) method~\cite{hughes2019forward, hooten2025automatic}, the finite element method (FEM)~\cite{vial2022open, xue2023jax}, and others.

 A special-purpose computational method that was already formulated in an automatically differentiable manner is the rigorous coupled-wave analysis (RCWA) method, also known as the Fourier modal method (FMM)~\cite{liu2012s4, hugonin2021reticolo}.
 It has been extensively used within the AD framework~\cite{colburn2021inverse, zhu2020differentiable, so2023multicolor, kim2023torcwa, jin2020inverse} or adjoint method~\cite{backer2019computational}, and can be combined with topology optimization~\cite{lin2019topology, phan2019high}.
+The discrete dipole approximation has also been used with an adjoint formulation for the optimization of multiple-scattering systems.
 Another semi-analytical approach with a recently developed differentiable implementation is the hybrid coupled dipole method~\cite{ponomareva2025torchgdm}.
 However, each of these automatically differentiable formulations inherits the pros and cons of the underlying computational method.
 Therefore, having a wide range of tools available that can be flexibly applied to specific problems is highly beneficial for further developing nanophotonics.

 This contribution focuses on the automatic differentiation of a computational framework for nanophotonic scattering problems based on the T-matrix method.
 The benefit of the method lies in its semi-analytical treatment of the light-matter interaction with the elementary building blocks expressed using the T-matrix.
 The T-matrix captures how an incident field, expanded into vector spherical waves, is converted into a scattered field, which is also expanded into vector spherical waves.
 Once the T-matrix of an object is known, complex arrangements of many scatterers can be studied highly efficiently based on an underlying algebraic formulation.
 The scatterers can be arranged randomly or in a periodic pattern, forming metasurfaces or metamaterials.
 Such versatility renders the T-matrix applicable to a wide range of nanophotonic problems~\cite{yannopapas2011layer, pal2025dark, tanaka2020chiral, salerno2022loss}.
 Our implementation follows the open-source \textit{treams} package~\cite{beutel2024treams} and integrates AD capabilities into the multiscattering code.